CarlosRobertoMedeiros/study-jms-mqseries-springboot/readme.md

 	#Environment
 		In a first terminal, inside sistemaa project run:
 			- docker-compose up

+		Important Detail:
+			if the mqlog console show web-server is running then delete directory web inside .files\qm1data\data

 		In a second terminal, inside sistemaa-mensageria project run:
 			- Inside the directory sistemaa-mensageria